ShreyasMadappady/-The-Web-Developer-Bootcamp-2023-Notes/Theory notes while creating YelpCamp website/YelpCampNotes.md

     res.locals.error = req.flash('error');
     next();
 })
+//res.locals is an object that provides a way to pass data through the application during the request-response cycle.
+It allows you to store variables that can be accessed by your templates and other middleware functions.
 // So that we can have access in every template
 ```
 > In ```YelpCamp/views/partials/navbar.ejs``` add if condition: